ZihanWan97/Master-Excel/Microsoft Excel - Advanced Excel Formulas & Functions-Udemy/Section3-Conditional Statements & Logical Operators/Conditional Statements & Logical Operators.md

 -------

 ### 2.Nested IF Statement

+By using Nested IF Statements, you can include multiple logical tests within a single formula.

 ```excel
 =IF(logical_test_1,[Value if True],IF(logical_test_2,[Value if True],[Value if False]))
 ```

-- By using Nested IF Statements, you can include multiple logical tests within a single formula

 ------